 We will look at the difference between prose and poetry.
 Writing is a powerful tool for communication and self-expression.
 It allows individuals to convey their thoughts and emotions in a structured and meaningful way.

-Poetry and prose are two primary forms of writing, each with its own unique characteristics and purpose.
-While both can be used to create captivating narratives or convey deep emotions, they employ different techniques and styles. let’s get started!!
+Poetry and prose are two primary forms of writing, each with unique characteristics and purpose.
+While both can be used to create captivating narratives or convey deep emotions, they employ different techniques and styles.
+Let’s get started!!

 What is Poetry

-Poetry is more than just words on a page – it’s a journey that takes us to the depths of the human experience.
-Whether it’s exploring love, loss, joy, or pain, poetry has a way of touching our souls and connecting us to the world around us.
+Poetry is more than words on a page – it’s a journey that takes us to the depths of the human experience.
+Whether it’s exploring love, loss, joy, or pain, poetry touches our souls and connects us to the world around us.

 Examples of Poetry